 How can employee benefits help reduce this cost?
 We’ll cover this a further in this article, and we’ll also cover how employees can save on other ways of commuting.

-For those who travel to work using public transport, commuting loans are a great way to save.
+For those who travel to work using public transport, commuting loans (or season ticket loans) are a great way to save.
 Travelling by public transport can be costly, particularly when travelling by train.